DovetailSoftware/dovetail-bootstrap/readme.md

 ### Database operations

 * Easily pull data out of your Clarify database and into view models using Model Maps.
-* Simplify calling Dovetail SDK APIs and ad hoc data access while making it easy to manager your session usage using IClarifySessionCache.
+* Simplify calling Dovetail SDK APIs and ad-hoc data access while making it easy to manage your session usage using IClarifySessionCache.

 ### Authentication